PelionIoT/virtual-demo-for-pelion/README.md

 docker restart pelion-demo
 docker attach pelion-demo
 ```

+## Specifying the device type
+The default device type built by this project is a vibration sensor.
+If you want to build a counter device instead, useful if you're running an IoT project built around the standard mbed cloud client example code running on an mbed enabled board but you want to use a software device instead, the add `-e SENSOR=counter` to the docker run instruction.
+    ```
+    docker run --name pelion-demo -p 8888:8888 -e CLOUD_SDK_API_KEY=<YOUR_PELION_API_KEY> -e SENSOR=counter pelion/virtual-demo
+    ```

 ## Performing firmware update
 The docker image comes already pre-configured with the necessary tools to perform a firmware and delta update.
 In particular, build tools and the suite of tools from [manifest-tool](https://github.com/PelionIoT/manifest-tool) are included to a) create a delta firmware image and b) sign and produce a firmware manifest ready to be uploaded to Pelion portal to start an update campaign.